Bodie and the Eastern Sierra

 - Shoes (tennis shoes or boots or any comfortable walking shoes; consider bringing along an extra pair of shoes, just in case)

-- Money for for meals not provided (there are restaurants and markets in Bridgeport and nearby Lee Vining) and entry fees (approximately $7 for the ghost town of Bodie, separate from a special state parks group fee that's included in the cost of the trip, and $5 for parking at Mono Lake)
+- Money for for meals not provided (there are restaurants and markets in Bridgeport and nearby Lee Vining) and entry fees (approximately $7 for the ghost town of Bodie, separate from a special state parks group fee that's included in the cost of the trip, and $5 for parking at Mono Lake) and $5 for Mono Lake (the latter is free with a state or national pass).

 - Camera gear (see below)